About Our Chapter

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-The Emerald City Chapter is recruiting for the 2021-2022 year!
-We are seeking prospective members who are currently in 6th, 7th or 8th grade.
 If you are looking for opportunities to make new connections, be active in your community, and make a difference, the Emerald City Chapter can be right for you.
-Find our more by attending the January Zoom Information Meeting.
-To receive an invitation to the Information Meeting, please email us.
+We are currently accepting applications for the Class of 2029 (current 6th graders) and select other classes.
+There will be future informational meetings in Nov-Dec.
+Dates and place to be determined.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: